Asia-Pacific Compliance Requirements

 Most jurisdictions will have import and export controls in place that are distinct from sanctions.

 The breach of sanctions results in criminal liability.
 This is fairly uniform across jurisdictions.
 Depending on the jurisdictional reach, criminal liability may attach to companies (if incorporated or located in the relevant jurisdictions) or to individuals who are nationals of or resident in the relevant jurisdictions, and may result in fines or imprisonment.
 In Hong Kong, the maximum penalty under the United Nations Sanctions Ordinance is an unlimited fine and imprisonment for seven years.

 There may also be provisions for administrative penalties in addition to criminal penalties.
-For example, in Japan, the authorities may impose an export or import ban of up to between one and three years on companies that have breached trade sanctions.
+For example, in Japan, the authorities may impose an export or import ban of between one and three years on companies that have breached trade sanctions.

 Sanctions compliance for regulated industries tends to form part of the broader AML/CTF requirements that apply to those industries.
 Sanctions breaches may therefore result in regulatory consequences similar to those highlighted under ‘Money laundering’, above.